Country estate putting on Norfolk’s first-ever Virtual Food Festival

 Archant

-Food lovers will be able to enjoy local produce online through Norfolk’s first-ever Virtual Food Festival.
+Food lovers can enjoy local produce online through Norfolk’s first-ever Virtual Food Festival.

 The Virtual Food Festival will feature butchers, bakers, greengrocers, farm shops, local suppliers and chefs.